Recoskie/JDasm/index.md

 J-Disassembly can visually take binary software apart to create source code.
 No matter what operating system you are on, or CPU.

 J-Disassembly also visualizes binary data, and file types.
-Showing you what every binary digit read, is used for.
+Showing you what every binary digit read is used for.

 This tool is also a hex editor, and data forensics tool, for binary files that is fun, visual, easy to use, and understand.